daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/config/configmaps.md

 A drawback to using this method is that environment variables are **static**.
 This means updates made to the ConfigMap are not reflected in running containers.

+Use envFrom to define all of the ConfigMap's data as container environment variables.

 ```yaml
 apiVersion: v1
 kind: Pod